By Margaret Johns, President, Bluewater Consulting

 - How does this position create value for the business?

-- Is the enterprise focused on building brand awareness or is generating leads for specific products the primary objective?
+- Is the enterprise focused on building brand awareness or is generating leads for specific product concepts the primary objective?

-- What does a successful Marketing function look like?
+- What does a successful Industrial Marketing function look like?
 How will it be measured?

 - If there are competing priorities, what does the culture of the organization indicate about managing objectives in this context?

-Taking the time to identify answers to these questions is a wise investment.
+Taking the time to identify answers to these questions is a wise investment, whether you're part of a multinational enterprise or a small business.
 Seeking such answers will likely require you to engage your manager and doing so will demonstrate initiative, creating a positive impression and laying the first brick in the foundation of your new role.

 Once you are satisfied that you thoroughly understand the goals at hand, it is time to develop a plan of action.
-Developing work plans and managing projects certainly do not represent new skills for engineers, but in the context of marketing plans, fulfilling these tasks may require you to look at the business from a different perspective.
+Developing work plans and managing projects are skills that engineers are definitely familiar with.
+However, in the context of marketing plans, fulfilling these tasks may require you to look at the business from a different perspective.

 2. Look at the Bigger Picture